-You need to trust somebody, albeit temporarily, with the keys to your car, so the vetting of the “urbers” is extremely important.
+You need to trust somebody, albeit temporarily, with the keys to your car, so the vetting of the “urbers” is critical.

 If Parcels, Then Amazon

-Volvo announced the In-car Delivery concept at the Mobile World Conference in Barcelona in 2014, and tested in last year around Black Friday in Gothenburg together with logistics company PostNord an several local e-tailers.
+Volvo announced the In-car Delivery concept at the Mobile World Conference in Barcelona in 2014.
+It tested it last year around Black Friday in Gothenburg and logistics company PostNord and several local e-tailers.
 This has not gone unnoticed.
-Amazon will be trialing package delivery to the trunks of Audi’s this May, according to engadget:
+Amazon will be trialling package delivery to the trunks of Audi’s this May, according to Engadget:

 Amazon is teaming up with Audi and DHL for a trial that delivers Amazon Prime purchases directly to connected Audi cars in the Munich area.
 All you have to do is provide the rough location of your car during the delivery window — after that, the DHL courier gets temporary access to the trunk of your vehicle to drop off your packages.